sides italian

 Why This Works

 The pilaf technique.
-Toasting farro in olive oil before adding liquid develops a nutty flavor that plain boiled farro lacks.
-This is the same principle behind great rice pilaf.
+Toasting farro in olive oil before adding liquid gives the grain a deeper flavour than plain boiling.

 Fresh finish.
-Parsley, basil, and lemon zest added at the end brighten the whole dish.
+Parsley, basil, and lemon zest go in at the end so they stay clear.

 Variations